codezmr/codezmr/README.md

 #### my development process

 ```
-1. google it
-2. stack overflow it
-3. mass around for 3 hours
-4. realize the fix was a missing semicolon
-5. mass for another hour pretending it was harder than that
-6. push to prod on friday
+1. describe the problem to copilot
+2. copilot writes the code
+3. i mass with it until it breaks
+4. ask chatgpt why it broke
+5. gemini disagrees with chatgpt
+6. claude has a different opinion
-7. mass
+7. i mass all three answers together
+8. somehow it works
+9. mass don't know why
+10. push to prod. it's friday. mass cares.
 ```

 ---

 #### current status

-🧠 teaching AI to think — it's judging my code now
+🧠 mass AI models are writing my code — i just mass approve
-🔥 `git push --force` and pray
+🔥 `git push --force` and let copilot deal with it
-🪦 REST in peace, my old bugs
+🪦 stack overflow mass resting in peace
 ☕ mass runs on mass amounts of mass
+🤖 my IDE is smarter than me and we both know it

 ---